chigozieorunta/wp-page-assembler/README.md

 </ul>

 ### Hooks/Extensions
 You can extend the functionality of your widgetify widgets by adding the following hooks to your **functions.php** file or plugins.
-To see more on specific use case, refer to Documentation.
+To see more on specific use case, refer to documentation.
 <ul>
   <li>
     <strong>widgetify_banner_caption</strong><br/>